ethereum/portal-network-specs/block-header-gossip.md

 #### <u>OfferBlockHeader</u>
 Offer block header to its neighbour when the node comes to know of an existence of a new valid block.

-Neighbour will respond with RequestBlockHeader.
+Interested neighbours will respond with `RequestBlockHeader`.

 Message will be dropped after no response after a certain time period